Quick Links

 When you drop off your child at the beginning of the session, please can you drop them at the gate and go.

-For pick up, we would like try a different way of collecting the children as the playground gets very busy.
-Please stand back away from the door and we will call your child when we see you.
+For pick up, as the playground gets very busy, please stand back away from the door and we will call your child when we see you.
 The children find it hard to see their adult if there is a big crowd at the bottom of the ramp.
 Once you have picked up, please leave the playground as it does get very busy.

 Thank you for all your support with this.